mtov/engsoftmoderna/en/chapter1.md

 *  **C Systems** (Casual)

-We will first discuss C and A Systems (i.e., the systems at each end of the classification) and then B Systems.
+We will first discuss C and A Systems and then B Systems.

 \index{Over-engineering}
 \index{Casual Systems}
-C Systems (Casual) do not have pressure to have high levels of quality.
-They are systems that can have some bugs, which will not fundamentally compromise their operation.
-As an example, we can cite a script made for an academic work, a data conversion program (which will be used only once, to convert the data for a new database being purchased by the company), a system to manage the members of the University's Academic Directorate, a system to manage the meeting rooms available to a company, etc. Therefore, C Systems do not need to have high levels of internal quality; for example, they can have part of the duplicated code.
-They also do not need to have performance or a good interface.
-In general, they are developed by 1-2 programmers; in other words, they are small and not critical systems.
-For all these reasons, they do not benefit much from the practices, techniques, and processes studied in this book.
-On the contrary, in the case of C Systems, the greatest risk is **over-engineering***,* or in other words*,* the use of more sophisticated resources in a context that does not demand such concerns.
-As it is commonly said, Software Engineering in this context is equivalent to "using a cannon ball to kill ants."
+Type-C Systems (Casual) do not have pressure for high levels of quality.
+They are systems that can have some bugs, which will not compromise their operation.
+As an example, we can cite a script made for an academic work, a data migration program (which will be used only once, to convert the data for a new database purchased by the company), a system to manage the members of a student association, a system to reserve meeting rooms in a company, among others.
+Therefore, Type-C systems do not need to have high levels of internal quality.
+For example, they can have some blocks of duplicated code.
+They also do not need to have the best runtime performance or user interface.
+In general, they are implemented by one or two programmers.
+In summary, they are small and non-critical systems.
+For these reasons, they do not benefit as much from the practices, techniques, and processes we will study in this book.
+On the contrary, in the case of Type-C Systems, the risk is **over-engineering**, i.e., the use of advanced techniques in a context that does not demand them.
+As it is commonly said, Software Engineering in this context is equivalent to using a sledgehammer to crack a nut.

 \index{Mission-Critical Systems}
-At the other extreme, we have the A Systems (from *acute*, or mission critical).
-These are systems where any failure can cause immense damage, including the loss of human lives.
-They are systems to control an autonomous car, a nuclear power plant, an airplane, the equipment of an ICU, a subway train, etc. The example of the control system for the Ariane 5 rocket, used in the Software Testing section, is an example of an A System.
-The development of these systems should be done according to rigid processes, including rigorous code review and certification by external organizations.
-It's common to require redundancies not only in hardware, but also in the software itself.
-For example, the system runs in parallel on two machines and a decision is only made if both instances come to the same result.
-Finally, A Systems are often specified in a formal language, based on set theory or logic.
+At the other extreme, we have the Type A systems (from *acute* or mission critical).
+These are systems where any failure can cause major damage, including the loss of human lives.
+They include systems to control autonomous cars, nuclear power plants, airplanes, ICU equipment, subway trains, among others.
+The control system for the Ariane 5 rocket, which we used in the Software Testing section, is an example of a Type A software.
+The development of these systems should follow rigid processes, including heavyweighted code review and a certification by external organizations.
+It is also common to have redundancies not only in hardware, but also in the software itself.
+For example, the system runs in parallel on two machines and a decision is only made if both instances recommend the same result.
+Finally, Type A systems are sometimes specified in a formal language, based on set theory or logic.

 ```{=latex}
 \begin{alert}
 ```
-**Alert:** Given all that was stated in the previous paragraph, **A Systems (i.e., mission-critical systems) will not be addressed in this book**.
+**Alert:** Given all that was stated in the previous paragraph, **Type A systems, i.e., mission-critical systems will not be addressed in this book**.

 ```{=latex}
 \end{alert}
 ```

-What remains are B Systems (*Business*), which are exactly the ones that will benefit from the concepts studied in this book.
-These systems include the most diverse corporate applications (financial, human resources, logistics, sales, accounting, etc.), Web systems of various types, from systems with few pages to large social networks or search systems.
-Other applications include software libraries and frameworks, general usage applications (such as text editors, spreadsheets, image editors, etc.) and basic software systems (like compilers, database managers, IDEs, etc.).
-In these systems, the principles and practices of Software Engineering studied in this book can contribute with two main benefits: (1) they can make the development of B Systems more productive; (2) they can lead to the construction of B Systems with better quality, both internal (for example, systems that are easier to maintain) and external (for example, systems with fewer bugs in production).
+Finally, we have Type B systems, which are exactly the ones that will benefit from the principles and practices studied in this book.
+These systems include the most diverse corporate applications (financial, human resources, logistics, sales, accounting, among others), Web-based systems of various types, from systems with few pages to large social networks or search systems.
+Other examples include software libraries and frameworks, general purpose applications (such as text editors, spreadsheets and image editors) and basic software systems (like compilers, database managers, IDEs, etc.).
+In the case of Type B systems, the concepts that we will study in this book can make the development more productive and can contribute to the production of software with better quality, both internal (e.g., systems that are easier to maintain) and external (e.g., systems with fewer production bugs).